WAGR X class: The Crossley engine

-At the time of construction, the HST-V8 was an untested concept, though the engine itself was an evolution of a design used successfully in patrol boats during World War Two.
+At the time of construction, the HST-V8 was an untested concept, though the engine itself was an evolution of a design used successfully in patrol boats during World War II.
 One line of thought is the motor was an evolution of either of the HRN8 marine diesel, or the HRP8 stationary diesel.

 The engines used Crossley's system of exhaust pulse pressure charging and developed 1,200 horsepower (895 kW) at 625 rpm, though in 1981 they were down-rated to 875 hp at 600 rpm.
 There were no valves, and inlet and exhaust were via ports in the cylinder walls.

 Failures commenced within weeks of the first locomotives being unveiled.
 It was only the skill of staff at WAGR's Midland Railway Workshops that saved the day.
 In their early days, availability was less than for steam.

 The engines burnt and leaked oil, had underfed bearings, vibrated and popped heads and pistons, and suffered from ring scuffing for most of their lives.
 It was only the engineering excellence, and perseverance of Midland Railway Workshops staff that kept the locomotives operating, and performance improving.
 In the end, over 600 design faults, mainly in the Crossley engine, were overcome.
 One of the strategies used to minimise problems was to de-rate the engine to 1045 hp (officially quoted as 1000 hp).

 Rumours persisted that the engine was either war surplus, or formerly from a sub-maritime application.
 Neither of these are correct, despite some publications suggesting this.
 The myth may have arisen from Crossley's success in delivering robust engines for marine and other modes of transport.
 Experience in Western Australia with both Metropolitan Vickers and Crossley engines was otherwise positive.
 It has been noted that the Irish Railways (CIÉ), through the respected Engineer Oliver Bulleid, had "heard" through the British Admiralty that the "Crossley unit gave no trouble".

 The Smith Royal Commission into the class identified blind faith in the British manufacturers, and chided the WAGR for ignoring the advice of supervising engineers in the UK who reported problems with the diesel motor during testing.
 Whilst CIÉ re-engined their similarly powered Crossley 001 Class locomotives to rid themselves of the problem, The Smith Royal Commission recommended against rebuilding, proposing that the entire class be replaced wholesale.
 To be fair to the WAGR, they were not the only ones that rushed into buying unproven traction: British Railways also did the same, buying many different types of diesel locomotives from many different manufacturers in their haste to dieselise, including purchasing the unsuccessful Class 28 Co-Bo locomotives, which could be regarded as "first cousins" to the WAGR X class.